 Disclaimer: This post contains affiliate links, thank you for supporting our blog by using these links.

-But first, watch our Thailand food videos and subscribe to our YouTube channel!
+But first watch our Istanbul food videos and subscribe to our YouTube channel!

 1. Turkish breakfast at Van Kahvaltı Evi

 You’ll be gob-smacked by the fresh produce in Turkey- take a wander through a local market and you’ll leave laden with heavy plump figs, gleaming red tomatoes and bunches of fragrant herbs, all at a steal.
 It not only looks good but tastes phenomenal and you really don’t need to do much to it in order to create a mind-blowing meal.
 Enter the Turkish breakfast.
 Basically take all manner of delicious produce and artisanal products and pop it on a plate, provide copious amounts of cay (tea) and let ‘em at it.

 Eat at Van Kahvaltı Evi- this Kurdish style breakfast salon knows how to put on a breakfast spread to remember.
 Plates (to name but a few) of fresh tomato and cucumber, piles of olives, four styles of local cheese, sour cherry jam, freshly baked bread, kavut- a wheat and walnut spread and of course bal kaymak- clotted cream and runny honey.
 The discovery of bal kaymak has ruined us for life- it doesn’t get much better than warm bread dolloped with rich cream and sweet honey fresh from the comb.
 It’s quite simply, magic.

 Eat at: Van Kahvaltı Evi, Kılıçali Paşa Mahallesi, Defterdar Ykş.
 52/A, 34425 Beyoğlu, İstanbul.
 Open daily 8:00am to 5:00pm.

 2. Döner Kebab at Karadeniz Döner Asım Usta